 - The light on your power brick will flash orange, switch to white, and then permanently to orange

-You just hard reset the Xbox One and cleared the cache.
+You just performed a hard reset on your Xbox One and cleared the cache.
 Your Xbox One console is now in a standby state.
-Your Xbox One will not auto-update in this state.
+Your Xbox One will not auto-update in this state, so make sure you turn your Xbox back on if you want your Xbox to auto-update or are wondering why it’s not auto-updating games and other software.

 #5 – The Xbox One SmartGlass App